Buddhist paths to liberation

 The Buddhist path (marga) to liberation, also referred to as awakening, is described in a wide variety of ways.
 The classical one is the Noble Eightfold Path, which is only one of several summaries presented in the Sutta Pitaka.
 A number of other paths to liberation exist within various Buddhist traditions and theology.

 Early Buddhism

 There are various expositions of the path to liberation in the Early Buddhist texts, the following examples are drawn from the Pali Nikayas.

 The Noble Eightfold Path

 The Noble Eightfold Path is widely known as the description of the Buddhist path.
 In the Sutta Pitaka it is summed up as follows:

 Alternate sequences in the Pali Nikayas

 Alternate, and possibly older, sequences of the stages on the Buddhist path to liberation, can be found throughout the Pali Canon.

 Tevijja Sutta

 A standard sequence of developments can be found in the Nikayas, which may predate the more stylised four noble truths.
-For example the Tevijja Sutta verse 40–75 (Dikha Nikaya 13):
+For example the Tevijja Sutta verse 40–75 (Digha Nikaya 13):